Chart Color Schemes

 Renmark has limited levels of nearby infrastructure activity, ranking in the 19thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified one major project likely to impact the area: Jane Eliza Waterfront Estate, Victorian Murray Floodplain Restoration Project, Project EnergyConnect, and SA Water Capital Work Delivery Contracts are key projects, with the following details on those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified one major project likely affecting this region: Jane Eliza Waterfront Estate, Project EnergyConnect, SA Water Capital Work Delivery Contracts, and SA Public Housing Maintenance and Services Contracts are key projects, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.